Hunter-How/Support/FAQ.md

 <a href="#subscription-and-payment">Subscription and payment</a> •
 <a href="#favicon-search">Favicon Search</a> •
 <a href="#domain-related">Domain Related</a> •
+<a href="#my-watchlist-related">My watchlist Related</a> •

 ## General

-### 1. Do i have to register before search?
+### 1. Do I have to register before the search?
-We do recommend users to login with Google account, this services ensures the security of user passwords and user privacy.
+We do recommend users log in with a Google account, this service ensures the security of user passwords and user privacy.
-However you could still explore our site without sign in.
+However, you could still explore our site without signing in.

-### 2. Why there is no corresponding search result for the IP/domain/port/etc. I searched for?
+### 2. Why is there no corresponding search result for the IP/domain/port/etc. I search for?
 Please browse the returned error message or switch the date filter.
-Hunter displays our data results of the past month by default.
+Hunter displays our data results for the past month by default.
-If you still can't find satisfactory results, please feel free to comment on our github space.
+If you still can't find satisfactory results, please feel free to comment on our GitHub space.

 ### 3. How frequently does hunter.how scans the internet?
-Hunter scans the internet without having a uniform freqency, we prioritize our scanning tasks regarding port usage.
+Hunter scans the internet without having a uniform frequency, we prioritize our scanning tasks regarding port usage.
-Hunter scans commonly used ports of global ip within 30 day.
-Other less used ports in a less frequent pace
+Hunter scans commonly used ports of global IP within 30 days.
+Other less-used ports at a less frequent pace

+### 4. Why is the login page unresponsive?
+Our login service uses Google accounts to verify identity.
+You need to ensure that your IP is in an area that supports Google identity verification services.

 ## Subscription and payment
-### 1. Can i pay with my credit card?
+### 1. Can I pay with my credit card?
-Currently all payments need to go through Paypal channel, Paypal accepts major credit cards and debit cards.
+Currently, all payments need to go through the Paypal channel, Paypal accepts major credit cards and debit cards.
-If you still facing any payment issue please contact us through **[Email](hunter.how00@gmail.com)**
+If you are still facing any payment issues please contact us through **[Email](hunter.how00@gmail.com)**

 ### 2. How long does it take for a subscription to be activated after a successful payment？
 After your successful payment, hunter.how will send a successful subscription message and the validity period to the email address associated with your Google account.

-### 3.Can I repurchase a subscription plan when my data quota is used up within 30days?
+### 3. Can I repurchase a subscription plan when my data quota is used up within 30 days?
-Single subscription plan only supports a single purchase within 30days.
-If you need to have a higher data quota, please upgrade your current subscription plan or contact our sales team to customize an exclusive data quota for you.
+A single subscription plan only supports a single purchase within 30 days.
+If you need a higher data quota, please upgrade your current subscription plan or contact our sales team to customize an exclusive data quota for you.

 ## Favicon Search

-### 1.How to generate a favicon hash?
+### 1. How to generate a favicon hash?
-For favicon > 256KB Hunter only take head 256KB of the favicon Hunter use md5 hash for all favicons
+For favicon > 256KB Hunter only takes head 256KB of the favicon Hunter uses md5 hash for all favicons
 Favicon md5's generating mechanism:
 ```
 import hashlib
 def favicon_hash(favicon_path):
         print(hashlib.md5(open(favicon_path,'rb').read()).hexdigest())
 ```
-### 2. How to search with favicon?
+### 2. How to search with Favicon?
-There are two methods you could try out through hunter platfom:
+There are two methods you could try out through Hunter platform:
-* Use query favicon_hash="md5 value" to search for internet services that uses this favicon
+* Use query favicon_hash="md5 value" to search for internet services that use this favicon
-* Click on the favicon button on your result list, we will search on that target favicon hash straught away which reduce the trouble of md5 conversion
+* Click on the favicon button on your result list, and we will search on that target favicon hash straight away which reduces the trouble of md5 conversion
-Here is the example:
+Here is an example:
 <img width="653" alt="Screen Shot 2023-03-29 at 17 05 13" src="https://user-images.githubusercontent.com/112148057/228484818-11f23c1b-d7c3-4c55-8182-8af860881460.png">
 <img width="666" alt="Screen Shot 2023-03-29 at 17 06 53" src="https://user-images.githubusercontent.com/112148057/228484819-6912b61d-a6c5-45a7-b248-c355153aa730.png">

-### 3. What is related favicon?
+### 3. What is a related favicon?
 Hunter will recommend similar favicons to your favicon query results.
-These favicon commonly hard to differentiate with eyes.
+These favicons are commonly hard to differentiate with eyes.
-This recommendation base on the appearance of favicon you have searched, our algorithm will base on your input favicon appearance to provide you with more possible results.
+This recommendation is based on the appearance of the favicon you have searched, our algorithm will be based on your input favicon appearance to provide you with more possible results.

  <img src="images/favicon.png" img style="width:40%;">